AGiorgetti/agiorgetti.github.io/_drafts/journey-dotnetcore-framework-tfm-dependency.md

 title: Journey to the .NET Core - Frameworks, TFM and Dependencies
 comments: true
 disqus_identifier: F78D08D7-DC1D-48BA-B2E5-1310034742F3
-tags: [.NET Core]
+tags: [.NET Core, .NET]
 ---

 When you deal with .NET projects you should keep the following concepts in mind:

 - Framework: it's a stand alone implementation exposing a well-defined Runtime environment, an API and utility functions.
 Several versions of the .NET framework exist each or them adding new feature and breaking changes over the previous one.
 - [Target Framework Moniker](https://docs.nuget.org/create/targetframeworks): it's a short name to identify a specific version of the framework.
 - Dependency: with this term we typically intend a part of the features exposed by the framework (or by a library) and packaged together as a whole.
 The package is then made available with a package manager (like: [NuGet](https://www.nuget.org/)).

 Let's start by creating an empty project using the Command Line tool, open up a console, create a new folder for the project and launch this command: